mike8699/ph-flag-finder/README.md

 The `rom_path` arg is optional.
 If omitted, a file dialog window will automatically pop up.

 > The ROM must be Zelda: PH.
-Only E and P versions are supported for now.
+Only US (E) and European (P) versions are supported for now.

 ## Linting and type-checking